CircuitVerse/Blog/content/posts/Harsh_Bhadu_GSoC2025_Final_Report.md

 ### **UI Revamps and UX Enhancements**

+This involved updating the look and feel of various pages to make them more modern and user-friendly.
+It was needed to improve navigation, add support for right-to-left languages like Arabic, and ensure everything works well on mobile devices.
+I revamped the navbar, search bar, cards, and landing page, resulting in a fresher, more accessible interface.

 | PR | Status |
 | -- | ------ |
 | [#5833](https://github.com/CircuitVerse/CircuitVerse/pull/5833) – Revamp Navbar UI with RTL support | Merged |